Education Resources and Teaching Sites

 Don't miss...

-A reminder for parents and teachers that ADHD manifests itself in behaviors we can't always change, correct, or "punish."*Bill of Rights for Misunderstood Kids!
+ADHD manifests itself in behaviors we can't always change, correct, or "punish."*Bill of Rights for Misunderstood Kids!

 A Bill of Rights for children who struggle with ADD/ADHD!-- you can find more help for teaching misunderstood kids